Privacy Policy

 Do we track your Mobile App activity?

-In our commitment to providing an optimal user experience and continuously improving our mobile application, we may employ anonymous tracking mechanisms.
-These tools allow us to gather non-identifiable information about user interactions within the app, such as aggregated usage patterns, feature engagement, and performance metrics.
-Rest assured that this data is collected in a manner that priorities user privacy, and no personally identifiable information is associated with these tracking activities.
-The sole purpose of anonymous tracking is to enhance the app's functionality, troubleshoot issues, and tailor future updates to better align with user preferences.
-Users can always choose to opt out of anonymous tracking within their mobile settings, ensuring transparency and control over their data.
+In our commitment to providing an optimal user experience and continuously improving our mobile application, we may employ analytics tools to track app usage.
+These tools collect information about user interactions within the app, such as aggregated usage patterns, feature engagement, and performance metrics.
+We take steps to anonymise this data so that it cannot be used to identify you personally.
+The purpose of this tracking is to enhance the app's functionality, troubleshoot technical issues, and improve future updates based on user preferences.
+You can opt out of analytics tracking at any time through the app settings or your mobile device settings.
+If you have questions about our tracking practices, please contact us using the details provided in this policy.

 Do we make automated decisions concerning you?